QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 21–30 | 31–40 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 42

-Caspia finishes her journals, recording her life, her people, and everything she has learned in Calandra.
-She gives one to Faxon to hide and keeps the other for herself.
-A vision of Kos discovering it someday confirms she made the right choice.
+Caspia finishes her journals, recording the history of her people and everything she learned in Calandra.
+She leaves one copy with Faxon and keeps the second, confident because she once had a vision of Kos finding Faxon’s book far in the future.

 Rites of the Starling Chapter 43

-Odessa doesn’t leave.
-She refuses his order to stay away from Gable and demands answers about her mother.
-When he won’t respond, she asks if he killed her.
-He doesn’t deny it.
+Odessa refuses to leave.
+She defies her father’s order to stay away from Gable and demands the truth about her mother.
+When her father won’t answer, Odessa asks directly if he was responsible for her mother’s death.
+He doesn’t deny it, which deepens her suspicions.

-She presses further, asking about Allesaria.
-He admits he’s willing to kill the Voster if that’s what it takes to stop the migrations.
-When Odessa reveals she can physically feel Voster magic, the admission rattles him.
-It’s the first time she has seen him shaken.
-Her father orders her to stay away from the Voster, refuses to explain more, and walks out of his own study.
+Odessa refuses to relent, pressing her father about his plans for Allesaria.
+The king admits that he’s willing to destroy the Voster to end the migrations.
+The exchange takes a sharp turn when Odessa reveals she can physically sense Voster magic.
+It’s the first time she has ever seen her father lose his composure.
+He orders Odessa to stay away from the Voster and walks out without another word.

 Rites of the Starling Chapter 44

-Faxon gives Caspia her own copy of Sonnet’s Ninety.
-Caspia shares a theory she has been developing, suggesting the tales in the book aren’t folklore but disguised history.
-She points out that no written records of Calandra exist before the first migration three hundred years ago and suspects the absence is deliberate erasure.
+Inside, Faxon gives Caspia a copy of Sonnet’s Ninety.
+Caspia shares her theory that the stories aren’t folklore but hidden accounts of real history.
+Since no written records of Calandra exist before the first migration, she suspects the earlier history was deliberately destroyed.

 Rites of the Starling Chapter 45

-Odessa hides in the crux art gallery, reading Luella’s journal and sketching.
-She tears the edges from a drawing of Faze, destroying what would have been a map of Turah with a route to Allesaria.
+Odessa spends the afternoon in the art gallery, reading and drawing.
+At one point, she deliberately tears the edges off a sketch of Faze, destroying a hidden map of the secret path to Allesaria.

-Margot finds Odessa there and, in an unexpected moment of openness, shares her past.
-Margot grew up poor, lost her father young, and during the last migration, her mother was struck by a looter and never recovered.
-She took her mother’s job in the castle washroom and worked her way up.
+Margot finds Odessa there and, in a rare moment of openness, shares her difficult past.
+Margot grew up in poverty after her father died, and during the last migration, a thief broke in and killed her mother.
+To survive, Margot took over her mother’s job in the castle and worked her way up.

 Rites of the Starling Chapter 46

-Caspia has a vision of a formal royal dinner where she uses the wrong fork and Malynn publicly embarrasses her.
-Dreading the real event in three days, Caspia finds a book on Quentin etiquette and hides in a small parlor to study it.
-When Andreas discovers her, she admits she’s afraid of humiliating him at the gala.
-He throws the etiquette book into the fire and promises to guide her through the dinner himself.
+Caspia has a vivid vision of a royal dinner where she uses the wrong utensil and Malynn publicly shames her.
+Fearing the actual gala, Caspia hides in a small parlor to study a guide on local manners.
+Andreas tracks her down, sees her terror of humiliating him, throws the book into the fireplace, and promises to guide her through the event himself.

 Rites of the Starling Chapter 47

-Back at the training center, Odessa finds Mae sparring with Evie using real blades.
-When Mae slices through Evie’s favorite shirt, Evie erupts in tearful rage.
-Odessa confronts Mae, who grows hostile and challenges her to fight.
-When Mae hurls a hidden knife at Ransom, he catches it and flicks it back past her head.
+Back at the training center, Odessa finds Mae sparring with Evie using live steel.
+Mae slices a hole in Evie’s favorite shirt, sending Evie into angry tears.
+Odessa steps in, but Mae stays hostile and tries to start a fight.
+When Ransom arrives, Mae pulls a hidden knife from her sleeve and throws it at him.
+Ransom catches it mid-air and throws it back so it sticks to the wall beside Mae’s head.

 Rites of the Starling Chapter 48